tyrannicaltoucan/deep-space-syntax/README.md

 ![html](https://raw.githubusercontent.com/tyrannicaltoucan/deep-space-syntax/master/screenshots/html.png)

 ## Installation
-There are two ways to install this UI theme:
+There are two ways to install this syntax theme:
  * Open Atom and go to `Settings` → `Install` and search for **deep-space-syntax** in the `themes` tab.

  * Open a terminal and enter `apm install deep-space-syntax`